PGSSoft/GoldenRose/README.md

 golden_rose generate MyApp.test_result
 ```

-This will generate report in html format in current directory.
+The tool will generate a report in html format in the current directory.

 ## Features

-- [x] UI Automations tests
+- [x] UI Automation tests
 - [x] Reading from ZIP files
 - [ ] Unit tests reports
 - [ ] Build logs